EloisaElias/Elo_Hackathon_battles/README.md

 ## Direction over speed
 #### Integrity, Vision and Delivery

-Hola a todos, I'm Eloisa and I'm a data scientist that loves math, python & statistics.
+Hola a todos,

-I’m passionate about data science.
-If you would like me to join your team, let’s have a coffee.
+I'm Eloisa, I'm a Data Scientist and I’m passionate about using data science, programming, and statistical analysis to solve Big Data challenges and deliver valuable business insights.

 I would love to join a company with big data science projects and challenges.

 Please check out my Github portfolio for the data science projects I'm working on:

 https://www.linkedin.com/in/eloisaeliastran/
 https://github.com/EloisaElias

 In addition I would love to mention that I'm a co-organizer of the PyLadies Seattle and I’m also organizing the PyData Seattle conferences for July 5 -7 2017 at Microsoft.